-June 30, 2004 June 30, 2005

-First priority for SLEAP recipients must be students enrolled in a CCHE-approved education program who are in theirstudent teaching semester.
-When those students are awarded, second priority are awards to students enrolled in a CCHE-approved teacher education program.
-Finally, when all eligible teacher education students are awarded, CLEAP- eligible students can be awarded the remaining SLEAP money.
-SLEAP recipients who are enrolled in a CCHE- approved teacher education program may be undergraduate or post-baccalaureate students

-2) Limitation on Awards

-CLEAP and SLEAP Grants shall not exceed \$5,000 during any twelve month period.

-3) Statutory Authority

-Federal statutory authority for the program is found under Section 415 A-D, Higher Education Act of 1965 as amended.
+FYE June 30, 2008 FYE June 30, 2009 • First priority for SLEAP recipients must be students enrolled in a CCHE-approved education program that are in their student teaching semester.
+When those students are awarded, second priority is awarded to students enrolled in a CCHE-approved teacher education program.
+Finally, when all eligible teacher education students are awarded, CLEAP-eligible students can be awarded the remaining SLEAP money.
+SLEAP recipients who are enrolled in a CCHE-approved teacher education program may be undergraduate or post-baccalaureate students 2) Limitation on Awards CLEAP and SLEAP Grants shall not exceed \$5,000 during any twelve month period.
+3) Statutory Authority Federal statutory authority for the program is found under Section 415 A-D, Higher Education Act of 1965 as amended.
 State authorizing legislation is through C.R.S.
 23-3.5-102.
 Appropriations are enacted through the annual processes at the Federal and State levels.

-B. Colorado Student Grant Program

-1) Colorado Need-based Program

-The purpose of the Colorado Need-Based program is to assist students who cannot otherwise afford to attend college.
+B. Colora ado Student Grant Program 1) Colorado Need-based Program The purpose of the Colorado Need-Based program is to assist students who cannot otherwise afford to attend college.
 The Colorado Student Grant and Colorado Graduate Grant programs are designed for students with demonstrated financial need.
 The Colorado Student Grant program is the name given to the undergraduate need-based program funded by annual state appropriations.

-The Colorado Graduate Grant Program refers to the need-based graduate grant program.
+The Colorado Graduate Grant Program refers to the need-

-FYE FYE

-June June